helo-head/Tally-Core2/README.md

 # Core2 ATEM Controller Version 1.2
-This version of the code allows you to control an ATEM Mini Pro (up to 4 cameras and 12 macros) via a M5Stack Core2 ESP32 device.
+This version of the code allows you to control an ATEM Mini (up to 4 cameras and 12 macros) via a M5Stack Core2 ESP32 device.

 ## Current Features (Version 1.2)
 - 	4 Camera control/status buttons